MetPX/sarracenia/docs/source/Contribution/Development.rst

 notes::

-    python3 setup.py build
-    python3 setup.py install
+    pip install -e .

 Windows
 ~~~~~~~

-Install winpython from github.io version 3.4 or higher.
+Install winpython from github.io version 3.5 or higher.
 Then use pip to install from PyPI.